mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 | Verify code whitespace matches team style | Code formatter, such as [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) (C/C++ formatter) or [gofmt](https://golang.org/cmd/gofmt/) (Go formatter) |
 | Identify unused imports or unused variables | Code linters, such as [pyflakes](https://pypi.python.org/pypi/pyflakes) (Python linter) or [JSLint](http://jslint.com/help.html) (JavaScript linter)

 Automation helps the reviewer make more meaningful contributions to the review.
-When you can ignore a whole class of issues, such as the ordering of `imports` or correct naming of variables, it frees up mental capacity to focus on more interesting things like weaknesses in readability or flaws in functionality.
+When you can ignore a whole class of issues, such as the ordering of `imports` or naming conventions for source filenames, it frees up mental capacity to focus on more interesting things like weaknesses in readability or flaws in functionality.

 This also benefits the code author.
 Automation means instant feedback for large classes of errors instead of waiting minutes to hours for feedback from a human reviewer.
 The instant feedback makes it easier to learn (TODO: link to study) and cheaper to fix because the author still has all the context of the code in their head.

 ## Settle style arguments with a style guide

 Arguments about style are a waste of time in code reviews, so you should minimize these as much as possible.
-The best way to do this is by using a style guide.
+The best way to do this is by keeping a style guide.

-A style guide defines superficial conventions such as naming conventions or whitespace formatting rules, but it also specifies how you use a given language.
+Some of what a style guide defines is superficial, such as naming conventions or whitespace formatting rules.
+A good style guide also specifies how you use a given language.
 Languages like JavaScript or Perl are packed with functionality, offering many different ways of implementing the same logic.
 A style guide can define The One True Way of doing things so that you don't end up in a situation where half of your team uses one set of language features while the other half uses a totally different set of features and your code looks like a mess.

 There are a few ways to create a style guide for your team:

-**Option 1: Adopt an existing style guide**
+***Option 1: Adopt an existing style guide***

 If you search online, you can find published style guides.
 [Google's style guides](https://google.github.io/styleguide/) are the most well-known, but you can find others if Google's style doesn't suit you.

 Creating a good style guide requires substantial effort.
 The benefit of adopting an existing guide is that you inherit the benefits of this effort without any work.
 The downside is that organizations optimize style guides for their particular needs.
 For example, Google's style guides are conservative about [using new language features](https://google.github.io/styleguide/cppguide.html#C++11) because they have an enormous codebase with code that has to run on anything from a home router to an iPhone.
 If you're a four-person startup with a single product, you can afford to be more aggressive about using cutting-edge language features or extensions.

-**Option 2: Create your own style guide incrementally**
+***Option 2: Create your own style guide incrementally***

 If you don't want to adopt an existing guide, you can create your own.
 Every time a style argument arises during a code review, raise the question to your whole team to decide what the official convention should be, then codify that decision in your style guide.
 If the issue ever comes up in the future, use your style guide to settle the argument.

 I prefer to keep my team's style guide as Markdown under source control (e.g. [GitHub pages](https://pages.github.com/)).
 That way, any changes to the style guide go through the normal code review process - someone has to explicitly approve the change, and everyone on the team has a chance to raise concerns.
-Wikis and Google Docs are valid alternatives as well.
+Wikis and Google Docs are acceptable options as well.

-**Option 3: The hybrid approach**
+***Option 3: The hybrid approach***

 Combining options 1 and 2, you can adopt an existing style guide as your base, then maintain a local copy to extend or override the base.
 A good example of this is the [Chromium C++ style guide](https://chromium.googlesource.com/chromium/src/+/master/styleguide/c++/c++.md).
 It uses the [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as its base, but makes its own changes and additions on top of the base guide.

 ## Start reviewing immediately

+Treat code reviews as very high priority.
+Don't rush through the review itself, but start it immediately— within minutes.

 If a teammate sends you a code review, it likely means that they are blocked on other work until your review is done.
-Sometimes  If they know to expect turnaround times of a few hours from you, they'll plan their work differently.

-I aim to start a code review within minutes of receiving it.
-One business day is the absolute longest turnaround time I will give a code review.
-If I expect it to take longer than that, I email the author letting them know and give them the option to reassign to a different reviewer.
+In theory, there are tools that let them branch, continue working, then merge back together at the end of the review, but there are like four people total who know how to do that without wasting a lot of time fighting with conflicts from three-way diffs.

-When you start code reviews immediately, you create a virtuous cycle, because the length of time the author has to wait for comments is purely a function of the size and complexity of the changes.
-This incentivizes authors to send small, narrowly scoped changelists.
-These types of changelists are easier and more pleasant for you to review, so you complete your reviews more quickly and the cycle continues.
+When you start code reviews immediately, you create a virtuous cycle with your teammates.
+The length of time the author has to wait for comments becomes is purely a function of the size and complexity of their changelist.
+This incentivizes authors to send small, narrowly-scoped changelists.
+These are easier and more pleasant for you to review, so you can turn them around quicker and the cycle continues.

-Imagine if you implemented a new feature in 1000 lines of code.
-If your your reviewer can review a 200 line changelist in about 2 hours, you can break your feature into changelists of about 200 lines and get the whole feature checked in within a day or two.
-If, however, your teammate takes a day to review your code regardless of size, now it takes a week to get that feature checked in.
-You don't have a week to sit around, so you're incentivized to send code reviews closer to 500-600 lines so you can have a turnaround of around a day or two.
+Imagine that the author implemented a new feature in 1000 lines of code.
+If they know you can review a 200-line changelist in about 2 hours, they can break their feature into changelists of about 200 lines and get the whole feature checked in within a day or two.
+If, however, you take a day to review your code regardless of size, now it takes a week to get that feature checked in.
+Your teammate doesn't want to sit around for a week, so they're incentivized to send code reviews closer to 500-600 lines so they can have a turnaround of around a day or two.

-In contrast, if you sit on code review for a day or two regardless of review size or complexity, you incentivize the author to send you larger, more complex code reviews because otherwise it's going to take them forever to get all of their code through review.

-The absolute maximum turnaround on a code review should be 24 hours.
-If you're struggling with a higher priority issue and can't review it in under 24 hours, let your teammate know and give them the opportunity to reassign to someone else.
+The absolute maximum turnaround on a code review should be one business day.
+If you're struggling with a higher priority issue and can't complete a round of review in under a day, let your teammate know and give them the opportunity to reassign to someone else.
 You should flip reviews sparingly.
-If you're forced to do this more than about once per month, reassess your team's pace so that you have time to sustain quality.
+If you're forced to do this more than about once per month, it likely means that your team needs to reduce its pace or scope so that you can maintain sane working conditions.

 ## Start high level and work your way down

 There's a nontrivial cost to every note.
-You have to spend writing it, then even more time giving extra care to your words to avoid ambiguity or insult.
+You have to spend time writing it, then re-writing it to avoid ambiguity or insult.
 Then the author has to spend time reading and understanding your note.
 There's also a psychological cost to every note.
-Even if you word your notes kindly and objectively, if the author is a human, they're going to be bummed out if the first round of review yields 50 notes.
+Even if you word your notes kindly and objectively, if the author is going to be bummed out if every round of review yields 50 notes.

-You can avoid overwhelming the author with notes by using the first round our two to hash out high level notes (e.g. "can we break this into two classes"), then defer your lower level notes (e.g. "can we choose a more descriptive name for this variable?") to a later round.
+You can avoid overwhelming the author with notes by using the first round our two to hash out high level notes (e.g. "can we break this into two classes"), then defer your lower level notes (e.g. "can we choose a more descriptive name for this variable?") to later rounds.

-Your low level notes might become moot once the author integrates your high level notes, so by deferring, you're potentially avoiding the nontrivial costs of a note.
-Even if the issue remains after the author makes the change, splitting up the high and the low is helpful in keeping you both in sync in thinking about the code with the light level of abstraction.
+Your low level notes might become moot once the author integrates your high level notes, so by deferring, you're potentially avoiding the nontrivial costs of each note.
+Beyond this, keeping the review to at one layer of abstraction at a time helps you and the author work through the changelist in a clear, systematic way.

 ## Be generous with code examples

-One source of tension in a code review is that every note is essentially assigning the author more work to do.
-If the author sent you code for review, they presumably thought they were about ready to check it in and make progress on whatever feature they're working on.
-A slew of code review notes can help the author grow in the long term, but in the short term, they have a feature to ship and rigorous code review notes can make you seem like an impediment to that goal.

-To combat this, look for opportunities to show the author that you're helping them.
-One gift that many developers like to receive is code.
+With every note, you are essentially assigning the author work.
+A slew of code review notes can help the author grow in the long term, but it's easy for an author to grow resentful of you piling on lots more tasks for them to do.
+To combat these feelings, look for opportunities to show the author that you're helping them.

-Contributing code during the review shows that you are generous with your time as a reviewer.
+An excellent way to help the developer is by shouldering some of the load of writing code.
+This shows them that you are generous with your time as a reviewer.

-Especially as you develop a relationship with a teammate, you need to offer something to make them happy they used you for a code review.

 Volunteering code is especially useful if you and the author haven't reviewed code for each other much or if the author is not accustomed to having their code reviewed at all.
 Even if you and the author have built trust reviewing each other's code, sometimes just writing code is easier than describing the code you'd like them to write.
-The idea has to go from your brain to their brain to the code and it can be mistranslated at any step.
-A code example is unambiguous and easy to copy/paste.

 For example, imagine that you have a colleague who is not familiar with the [list comprehensions](http://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/) feature of Python.
 They send you a code review that includes these lines: